 Pioneers mobilises teams to glorify God among unreached people groups by initiating church planting movements in partnership with local churches.

-Today Pioneers has more than 3000 international missionary members, working in 320+ missions teams, in over 100 countries, amongst more than 200 unreached people groups, sent from 17 mission gateways around the world.
+Today Pioneers has more than 3000 international missionary members, working in 320+ missions teams, in over 100 countries, among more than 200 unreached people groups, sent from 17 mission gateways around the world.

 We continue to seek people who have a ‘pioneering’ spirit to join existing mission teams all over the world, to bring the light and truth of Christ to those who have never heard.